qwikrazor87/npdrm_free/README.md

 ALL content MUST be encrypted and left as is from official .pkg for this plugin to work, otherwise use NoDRM engine in PRO CFW.

 ## Changelog
+### v7.2
+- Suspend/resume issue should be fixed, thanks to kyleatlast.
 ### v7.1
 - Fixed the import scanning function that caused a crash on false positives.
 ### v7.0